Considering Breast Augmentation Surgery? Click the link below!

 - There are dangers in using cheap implants you’ll likely be aware of, especially if a cheap supplier uses non-high-grade silicone

-Their lifetime prosthesis warranties for breast implants is helpful to patients, and yet another positive reason I prefer these two brands.
+Their lifetime prosthesis warranties for breast implants are helpful to patients, and yet another positive reason I prefer these two brands.

 Links to breast implant operation safety reports and discussions – and breast implant longevity including warranty information- are listed below this blog.

-Next, you’ll learn more about my professional opinion about which breast implants – saline or silicone – can help you have a good surgery outcome in terms of a pleasing, natural-looking and long-lasting result with enhanced cleavage.
+Next, you’ll learn more about my professional opinion about which breast implants – saline or silicone – can help you have a good surgery outcome in terms of a pleasing, natural-looking and long-lasting result with altered cleavage.

 I’ll also share how you can choose the best implant size(s) for your augmentation.
 I do this using bra sizers and 3D breast imaging such as Crisalix or Vectra 3D technology.

 - Watch my video interview with the Plastic Surgery Hub (the interview link can be found below my photograph) for details of what I prefer in terms of breast augmentation surgery techniques, types of implants and which patient-safety protocols we use during breast augmentation operations.

-Disclaimer: Remember, however, that all information on my website, and on breast implants, is general in nature.
+Disclaimer: Remember that all information on my website, and on breast implants, is general in nature.
 Please keep in mind that each and every breast surgery patient is different.
 Results can vary from patient to patient, and every surgeon has his or her own opinion.

 Review and Recommendation of Different Types of Breast Implants (My Professional Opinion)

-Before we review different types of implants and whether I believe silicone or saline implants are best for most augmentation procedures, it’s important to consider that you may need more than breast implant surgery to get the breast improvements that you’re wanting.
+Before we review different types of implants and whether I believe silicone or saline implants are best for most augmentation procedures, it’s important to consider that you may need more than breast implant surgery to get the breast improvements that you want.

-- For natural looking and long lasting breast surgery results, your may require just breast implants
+- For natural-looking and long-lasting breast surgery results, you may require just breast implants

 - Or you might actually benefit most from having a breast lift, a mastopexy-augmentation (an uplift with implants), or even a breast reduction or asymmetry correction procedure.